vidyar/nodedrachtio/README.md

     }) ;
 }) ;
 ```
+More information about the drachtio architecture can be found [here](docs/architecture.md)
 ## Connecting to the server

 Since the sip transport is implemented by drachtio-server, a connection must be established to a drachtio-server in order to control the sip messaging.
 The drachtio-server process listens by default on TCP port 8022 for connections from drachtio applications.